 Title and Organization:

 James Currier is one of Silicon Valley’s foremost experts in growth and network effects.
-He's a four-time serial entrepreneur.
-He is also a pioneer of user-generated models, viral marketing, a/b testing, crowdsourcing, and myriad other growth techniques now followed by nearly all technology companies.
+He's a five-time serial entrepreneur.
+He is also a pioneer of user-generated models, viral marketing, a/b testing, crowdsourcing, and myriad other growth techniques now followed by nearly all technology companies including Facebook and LinkedIn.

-Because of his expertise in these critical areas of company growth, he's been fortunate to invest in, advise, and mentor many of technology's definitive startups, and has revolutionized the trajectory of today’s leading internet companies.
+Because of his expertise in these critical areas of company growth, he's been fortunate to invest in, advise, and mentor many of technology's top startups alongside firms like Sequoia, Greylock, CRV, A16z, First Round, Mayfield, and GGV, and has altered the trajectory of today’s leading internet companies.

 A lifelong learner and developer of talent, James loves sharing wisdom among founders.
 He speaks regularly at numerous industry conferences.
 He’s also been featured in Forbes, Fortune, Harvard Business Review, TechCrunch, LA Times, Silicon Valley Business Journal, etc.